Apartment Syndication 101: What Doctors Should Know

 A private placement memorandum (PPM) is a legal document that lays out the details and disclosures of an apartment syndication.
 It discloses all of the important information an investor may want to know before agreeing to the terms (such as how LPs could lose their money).

-When investors are reviewing an investment opportunity, the contents of the PPM should include everything that’s needed to make an informed decision such as but not limited to:
+When investors are reviewing an investment opportunity, the contents of the PPM should include everything that’s needed to make an informed decision as but not limited to:

 - summary of the offering

 - minimum and maximum investment amounts